-We recorded provision for income taxes of \$4.7 million and \$2.5 million for the three months ended October 31, 2022 and 2021, respectively.
-The increase in the provision for income taxes for the three months ended October 31, 2022 was due to the increase in our pre-tax income in the foreign jurisdictions in which we conduct business, and the effects of a tax law change related to mandatory capitalization of research and development expenses for tax years starting January 1, 2022.
+We recorded provision for income taxes of \$9.0 million and \$4.7 million for the three months ended October 31, 2023 and 2022, respectively.
+The increase for the three months ended October 31, 2023 is primarily related to tax expense associated with the integration of a business acquisition.
 We are subject to income tax in the United States as well as other tax jurisdictions in which we conduct business.
 Earnings from our non-U.S. operations are subject to income taxes in the countries in which we operate.